shadsplan/linux/notes/lpi/2_Fundamental_Concepts.md

 - Stack: a piece of memory that grows and shrinks as functions are called and return and that is used to allocate storage for local variables and function call linkage information.

 ### Process creation and program execution
 - A process can create a new process using the fork() system call.
 The process that calls fork() is referred to as the parent process, and the new process is referred to as the child process.
 The kernel creates the child process by making a duplicate of the parent process.
-The child inherits copies of the parent’s data, stack, and heap segments, which it may then modify independently of the parent’s copies.
+The child inherits copies of the parent's data, stack, and heap segments, which it may then modify independently of the parent's copies.
 - The child process goes on either to execute a different set of functions in the same code as the parent, or, frequently, to use the execve() system call to load and execute an entirely new program.
 An execve() call destroys the existing text, data, stack, and heap segments, replacing them with new segments based on the code of the new program.

 ### The init process
 - When booting the system, the kernel creates a special process called init, the “parent of all processes,” which is derived from the program file /sbin/init.
 All processes on the system are created (using fork()) either by init or by one of its descendants.
 The init process always has the process ID 1 and runs with superuser privileges.
-The init process can’t be killed (not even by the superuser), and it terminates only when the system is shut down.
+The init process can't be killed (not even by the superuser), and it terminates only when the system is shut down.
 The main task of init is to create and monitor a range of processes required by a running system.

 ### Environment List
-- When a new process is created via fork(), it inherits a copy of its parent’s environment.
+- When a new process is created via fork(), it inherits a copy of its parent's environment.
 Thus, the environment provides a mechanism for a parent process to communicate information to a child process.
 When a process replaces the program that it is running using exec(), the new program either inherits the environment used by the old program or receives a new environment specified as part of the exec() call.

 ``` bash
 # This is why below works: